 WG 2 – Public Communication and Advocacy

 The working group Public Communication and Advocacy develops and communicates a shared denominator for the heterogeneous interest group of postdocs.
 Our intention is to raise the profile of postdocs at the Leibniz Association (and beyond) inside and outside of academia.

-Working Group Speakers
+Working Group Coordinators

 Gregor is an animal ecologist at the Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) in Berlin.
 He currently works in a project that aims to develop and test street lightings that reduce negative effects on insects funded via BfN (German Federal Agency for the Protection of the Environment).